MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actions-overview.md

 # Actions Overview

 In [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], actions are displayed at the top of each page, referred to as the action bar.
-In this topic, you learn about different types of actions, and how you can enable users to quickly locate the actions they want to use.
+In this article, you learn about different types of actions, and how you can enable users to quickly locate the actions they want to use.

 The actions can be displayed in different menus on the action bar.